disperse/disperse.github.io/_posts/2015-11-24-mount-and-blade-map-format.md

 The last three numbers ( 0 0 3 **4 48 3** ) are the indices of the vertexes that define the location of the three points of the face.
 So for this example you would look at lines 5, 49, and 4 (the first line is the # of vertices) to locate the vertices associated with the face.

 That's it!
 It is a fairly simple format.
-In future posts I'll take a look at the format of the parties.txt file used to position towns and other entities on the world map.
+In a future post I'll take a look at the format of the parties.txt file used to position towns and other entities on the world map.